GamerROMInc/Windows-11-Lite/README.md

 - Rufus/balenaEtcher USB Flashers (Use 1 of them): Get Rufus: https://rufus.ie/en/ | Get balenaEtcher: https://www.balena.io/etcher/

-- Windows 11 Pro v1 x64 Lite iso:
+- Windows 11 Lite build(s)

 - USB flash drive with at least 8GB of free space

 if you fail to meet the requirements the OS may still install but you may suffer unexpected issues (these changes will change in later updates).

 This build also includes the "UCMCLIENT" driver that microsoft cant find unless you use 3rd party driver installers, nither ASUS provides the driver for this built-in hardware component.
 This build also removes bloatware from installing and they cannot reinstall no matter what unless you manually choose too.
 This build includes the default basic media graphics driver they provide automatically and will install your GPU driver automatically.

+#DOWNLOAD:#

+- Windows 11 Home Lite: COMING SOON

+- Windows 11 Pro Lite: COMING SOON

 HOW TO INSTALL: